IvanJK97/Storybooks-tutorial/README.md

    b.
 Show user's stories in template `dashboard.hbs` and route `/dashboard`
    c.
 Created routes for stories in `routes/stories.js` - GET add form (`/stories/add`) and POST functionality (`/stories/`)
    d.
 Added error pages in `views/error` and partial template `views/partials/_add_btn.hbs`, which gets inserted into other pages
-4. Show all public stories with route `/stories` and template at `/stories/index.hbs`
+4. Show all public stories with route `/stories` and template at `stories/index.hbs`
    a.
 Added helpers in `/helpers/hbs.js` to format date, truncate long stories, strip out tags
    b.
 Conditionally show edit icon on stories through logic in `/helpers/hbs.js`
 5. Enabled editing stories with route `/stories/edit/:id` to edit story with id and route `/stories/:id` to handle submit edits
    a.
-Added edit story template in `/stories/edit.hbs`, mostly the same as add template but with fields filled out
+Added edit story template in `stories/edit.hbs`, mostly the same as add template but with fields filled out
    b.
 Added select helper so dropdown menu have the right field when editing
    c.
 Added method override middleware for making PUT and DELETE requests since form methods are only GET/POST by default
+6. Enabled deleting stories with DELETE route `/stories/:id` from user's `dashboard.hbs`.
+   a.
+Also used method override middleware for DELETE request here Show single story with route `/stories/:id` and view `stories/show.hbs`
+   a.
+View full story by clicking "Read More" or link to story in Dashboard View all public stories from user with route `/stories/user/:userId` and reuse view of `stories/index.hbs`
+   a.
+View user stories from clicking on user link or "More from {user}" in full story page

+# Notes

+- Triple curly brace in handlebars to render HTML, double curly brace for regular JavaScript/strings
+- Put environment variables and secrets in `config/config.env`, which is ignored by Git
+- Use Mongoose API on created data models like `Story.find` or `User.create`; see `routes/stories.js` for examples or search this project

 # Setup and dependencies use